-Most plastic surgeons would probably be reluctant to admit that a quick (or rapid) recovery after breast implant surgery is possible.
+Most plastic surgeons would probably be reluctant to admit that a quick (or rapid) recovery after a breast augmentation is possible.
 So, is the idea of Rapid Recovery just a gimmick?

 The idea that you can be out to dinner the evening after your breast augmentation sounds too good to be true!
 But that is exactly what some women say they have done after their breast augmentations, using the rapid recovery technique.
 So, what is it?

-For a long time breast augmentation surgery required post-surgical drains, compression wraps and a long recovery time.
+For a long time breast augmentations required post-surgical drains, compression wraps and a long recovery time.
 But like everything in medicine, things advance and techniques improve.